isomerpages/nrf-ctrlshift/pages/About Us.md

     <img src="/images/About%20Us/about%20STE.png">
 </div>

-Be prepared to CTRL your future and SHIFT your perspectives with a brand new take on the many exciting possibilities in Science, Tech and Engineering (STE).
+Be prepared to CTRL your future and SHIFT your perspectives with a brand-new take on the many exciting possibilities with Science, Technology and Engineering (STE).

-With STE being prominent in the way we live, work and play – it has become inevitable for us and continues to evolve to this day.
-Playing a big part in STE history being made is the Singapore Public Service sector, a living machine of different agencies coming together to create a better Singapore.

-To some, the STE field paints a stoic image that goes by the book, but this is where we debunk that.
-We’re here to take you on a journey into the realm of STE and uncover how you can be dreamers, synergisers and innovators for the future.
+Science, Technology and Engineering (STE) empowers people to create impactful and meaningful solutions that pave the way forward for a nation.
+In the Singapore Public Service, we nurture our young into passionate individuals who deliver real and quantifiable change through innovation and team collaborations.
+Be a part of this workforce as we journey together.

+**What is CTRL+SHIFT?**

+Evolving from the Engineering What's Next campaign in 2016 and the STE What's Next campaign in 2020, the CTRL+SHIFT campaign aims to shift the perspectives of students and influencers alike for STE courses and careers in the Public Service.

+**Why CTRL+SHIFT?**

+CTRL+SHIFT brings you a fresh perspective of STE in the Public Service that you have never known, or never seen.
+How do you brew the idea of creating a mozzie breed to curb dengue?
+Or build a robot that goes through places you rather not be in?
+Sneak a peek at the restricted areas from the public sector agencies as they open their doors to you for the first time... we are sure you will be in for a special surprise!

-Join us as CTRL+SHIFT unveils a whole new world in Science, Tech and Engineering.
+Join us as CTRL+SHIFT unveils a whole new world in Science, Technology and Engineering!
 <br>

 <style>